 - People are comforted knowing they are more likely to receive treatment they want, and not receive the treatment they would not want

 - Carers and family can make decisions knowing their loved ones choices

 - The conversation itself can strengthen relationships between family, carers and friends.

-People need support to develop an Advance Care Plan that will guide medical treatment and care.
+People often need help to develop an Advance Care Plan that will guide their medical treatment and care.

 The Department of Health and Human Services provides information and resources.

 Where is there help for people with Advance Care Planning?

 The local hospital networks provide Advance Care Planning (ACP) services, which help individuals to write their Advance Care Directive.
 Individuals can refer themselves, or be referred by a health service.

 Other help with Advance Care Planning: